ishworgurung/ishworgurung.github.io/_posts/2018-10-01-nomad-scheduler.md

 on the worker nodes.

 Here are few of the things that Nomad is really good at.
-Nomad aims to cater for a subset of what Kubernetes provides - the deployment scheduler with an excellent bin-packing of workload on the cluster; But, where it differentiates itself from other schedulers in the market is its fucktillion number of support for different
+Nomad aims to cater for a subset of what Kubernetes provides - the deployment scheduler with an excellent bin-packing of workload on the cluster; But, where it differentiates itself from other schedulers in the market is its large number of support for different
 `driver` backend.
 It can run not only `Docker` containers but anything from single `Fork/Raw Exec` binaries, `Java` applications, `QeMU` VM images, `rkt` containers, `LXC` containers and more (they aim to make it extensible for any driver backend).
 The driver backend `LXC` is still experimental as of version `0.8` but you can clearly see the number of available options.
 Nomad gives users the opportunity to deploy in many different format and runtime.